 This will result in the half-pass.

-In the half-pass you want to go forward and sideways to develop the hind legs and both hind legs need to connect with the center of mass.
-Therefore the shoulders should always lead, meaning they are always in front of the hindquarter.
-(If the shoulders don’t lead the hind legs will step next to the center of mass, which means they won’t take weight).
+In the half pass, we want to go forward and sideways to develop the hind legs, and both hind legs need to connect with the center of mass in every step.
+Therefore the shoulders should always lead, meaning they are always in front of the hindquarters.
+If the shoulders don’t lead the hind legs will step next to the center of mass, which means they won’t take weight.

-To test if the shoulders are leading you should during every moment of the half-pass be able to continue on a straight line in shoulder-in.
-Then you are sure the horse has had the right shape during the half-pass.
+To test if the shoulders are leading, we should be able to continue on a straight line in shoulder-in every moment of the half-pass.
+Only then, we are sure our horse has had the right posture and position of the legs during the half-pass.

-So don’t think in ‘shoulder-in’ or ‘haunches-in’, don’t do the ‘names' but think about the 'essence.
-YSo therefore the shoulders should always lead.
+This means, don’t think in ‘shoulder-in’ or ‘haunches-in’, don’t do the ‘names’, but think about the essence and approach the correction from that space.

 Teaching the exercise to the horse

-One can only start with half-pass when the exercises shoulder-in and haunches-in are properly taught to the horse.
+We can only start with the half pass when the exercises shoulder-in and haunches-in are properly taught to the horse.

 It is recommended to practice all variations and not to limit yourself to just 1 variation.

-Most of the time you will start half pass:
+Most of the time, we will let arise the half pass:

 - out of the haunches-in circle in groundwork,